-Make the most of your outdoor space after dark by creating a mood and atmosphere which enhances your garden’s best features.
-Whether you’re buying on a budget or strapped for space, we have something suitable to create the perfect atmosphere in your garden.
+Make the most of your outdoor space even after dark by creating a mood which enhances your garden’s best features.
+Whether you’re buying on a budget or strapped for space, we have something suitable to create the perfect atmosphere for every garden.

-At Wilko, we love things to be easy and affordable.
-Solar lights are a great option.
-They’re quick to get up and running, without the help of any professionals, and they’re eco-friendly, using a renewable energy source.
-What’s great about solar lights is that they allow you to be as creative as you desire, giving you the freedom to place them anywhere you like without the hassle or restrictions of wires.
+At wilko, we love things to be easy and affordable and our solar lights are a great option.
+Quick to getup and running, without the help of any professionals, they’re also eco-friendly, using a renewable energy source.
+What’s great about solar lights is that they allow you to be as creative as you want, giving you the freedom to put them anywhere you like without the hassle or restrictions of wires.